blakjakau/dev.jakbox.code/FAQ.md

 For now a working copy of Code is hosted at https://code.jakbox.dev/

 If you're running Chrome (or another Chromium-based browser), you'll be prompted to trigger the local install (usually on your second visit).

+Of course you can alway clone the repo, it includes a node+express app to host the PWA and run/install it from localhost, you could be up and running minutes from now...

 ## Can I contribute?
 #### If so, how should I?